greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 For more information on each row-level lock mode, refer to [Explicit Locking](https://www.postgresql.org/docs/12/explicit-locking.html) in the PostgreSQL documentation.

-To prevent the operation from waiting for other transactions to commit, use the `NOWAIT` option.
+To prevent the operation from waiting for other transactions to commit, use either the `NOWAIT` option or the `SKIP LOCKED` option.
 With `NOWAIT`, the statement reports an error, rather than waiting, if a selected row cannot be locked immediately.
-Note that `NOWAIT` applies only to the row-level lock\(s\) — the required `ROW SHARE` table-level lock is still taken in the ordinary way.
+With `SKIP LOCKED`,  any selected rows that cannot be immediately locked are skipped.
+Skipping locked rows provides an inconsistent view of the data, so this is not suitable for general purpose work, but can be used to avoid lock contention with multiple consumers accessing a queue-like table.
+Note that `NOWAIT` and `SKIP LOCKED` apply only to the row-level lock\(s\) — the required `ROW SHARE` table-level lock is still taken in the ordinary way.
 You can use LOCK with the `NOWAIT` option first, if you need to acquire the table-level lock without waiting.

 If specific tables are named in a locking clause, then only rows coming from those tables are locked; any other tables used in the `SELECT` are simply read as usual.
 A locking clause without a table list affects all tables used in the statement.
 If a locking clause is applied to a view or sub-query, it affects all tables used in the view or sub-query.
 However, these clauses do not apply to `WITH` queries referenced by the primary query.
 If you want row locking to occur within a `WITH` query, specify a locking clause within the `WITH` query.